busovilya/jooble-ir-2018-rock/README.md

 Port: 13560

 You can change 'max_docs' here.
+Actions:
+  1. request to service SpellChecker -> recieve json with key "state" - equal 1 if mistakes were found else 0, "processed_data" - correct query.
-  1. request to service Search -> recieve json with key "documents" - dictionary with docID's and snippets.
+  2. request to service Search -> recieve json with key "documents" - dictionary with docID's and snippets.

+# Service SpellChecker : checks query for mistakes and returns correct query if any were found.
+Port: 13539

+You need to create class object with language model which can be obtained from "Data/list_of_words.pickle"

+Input:
+- query - query from user.

+Actions:
+  1. request to service Tokenizing ->  receive json with key "processed_data" - list of tokens.

+Return:
+- processed_data - correct query (type str)
+- state - equal 1 if mistakes were found else 0.